gospodarka-przestrzenna/pankus/docs/source/data_journal/data_stash.rst

 ------
 - table ``data_stash`` is created and/or written with action id, name of a table and its content after action's execution in csv format
 - ``data_stash`` function is written as a wrapper to make documenting functions user friendly
-- ``data_stash`` stores data after every executed function that may change SQL tables cotent
+- ``data_stash`` stores data after every executed function that may change SQL tables content